lorenzocal/memes_languages/README.md

 Large Language Models (LLMs), frame semantic transformers, and OCR tools.
 Our frame extraction pipeline outputs interpretations from meme contents in any chosen language.
-Then a semantic similarity-based clustering is applied to group related memes to deepen
+Then a semantic similarity-based clustering is applied to group related memes to deepenour understanding of the relationship between the meme instance.